Space station: Tiangong program

 China's first space laboratory, Tiangong-1 was launched in September 2011.
 The uncrewed Shenzhou 8 then successfully performed an automatic rendezvous and docking in November 2011.
 The crewed Shenzhou 9 then docked with Tiangong-1 in June 2012, followed by the crewed Shenzhou 10 in 2013.

 According to the China Manned Space Engineering Office, Tiangong-1 reentered over the South Pacific Ocean, northwest of Tahiti, on 2 April 2018 at 00:15 UTC.

 A second space laboratory Tiangong-2 was launched in September 2016, while a plan for Tiangong-3 was merged with Tiangong-2.
 The station made a controlled reentry on 19 July 2019 and burned up over the South Pacific Ocean.

 The Tiangong Space Station (天宫 (Tiāngōng, Heavenly Palace)), the first module of which was launched on 29 April 2021, is in low Earth orbit, 340 to 450 kilometres above the Earth at an orbital inclination of 42° to 43°.
-Its planned construction via 11 total launches across 2021-22 is intended to extend the core module with two laboratory modules, capable of hosting up to six crew.
+The core module was extended in 2022 with two laboratory modules, bringing the total station capacity to six crew members.
+The station was completed on 5 November 2022.